databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/PipelineValidation/LogicalFlow.md

 | keys                  | string | JSON of primary (possibly compound) key value              | {"cluster_id":"0831-200003-6bhv8y0u","state":"TERMINATING","unixTimeMS_state_start":1693514245329} |
 | snap_ts               | long   | Snapshot timestamp in yyyy-mm-dd hh:mm:ss format         | 2023-09-27 07:43:39 |

-After the execution of the validation framework would be completed both the above-mentioned report would be created as delta file in dbfs location.
-You can get the information of the delta path in the stacktrace of the validation framework run like below
+These reports are persisted to cloud storage as Delta tables.
+The output of the validation module reveals the location of these tables as shown withing the stack trace in the following screenshot:

 ![Report StackTrace](/images/DeployOverwatch/StackTrace.png)

-## Validation Framework Rule Types
+## Validation Module Rule Types

-As mentioned above in HeathCheck_Report structure currently,there are 3 rule_type values available in validation framework.
-They are
+The rule_type field mentioned in the Heath Check Report schema above currently has three possible values:

 1. Pipeline_Report_Validation
 2. Single_Table_Validation
 3. Cross_Table_Validation

-By default, execution of the validation framework applies healthcheckrules of all three rule types, but input arguments can configure a framework run.
+By default the validation module applies health check rules of all three rule types.
+Rules may applied selectively by providing arguments to the module.
 More on this will be discussed in a later section.

-Lets see how in detail how these rule types are different from each other.
+The following sections describe each of these rule types in detail.

 ### Pipeline_Report_Validation

-This rule type is validation of records in the Overwatch pipeline_report table.
+This rule type is validates records in the Overwatch pipeline_report table.

 This rule type has two healthcheck_rule values: